bytecodealliance/rfcs/accepted/rfc-process.md

     *   Changes that could affect mission alignment, e.g. by changing properties of the security model
 *   When the work is substantial and you want to get early feedback on your approach.

+## Tooling

+The proposal above assumes the presence of tooling to manage the GitHub workflow around RFCs.
+The intent is to use Rust's [rfcbot](https://github.com/rust-lang/rfcbot-rs).
+It will need some modifications to support the proposed workflow; these can hopefully land upstream so we can share the tool with the Rust community, but otherwise the BA will maintain its own fork.

 # Rationale and alternatives

 ## Stakeholder and FCP approach